Ana Rajčević

+Ana Rajčević (Ана Рајчевић) is a Serbian artist who is based in Boston and Berlin.
+She works at the intersection of art, design, and technology, and is known for her 'hybrid prosthetics', or what she terms ‘chimeric embodiments’ works—non-anthropomorphic, animal inspired prosthetics and wearables that augment human physicality.
+Rajčević holds a PhD in Artistic Research from the art and science department at University of Applied Arts in Vienna, and is also a visiting lecturer at UAL-University of the Arts, London.
+Starting in 2024, she joined Hugh Herr's MIT Biomechatronics group at the MIT Media Lab, Massachusetts Institute of Technology in Boston, as a Research Scientist.
+The Independent voted her one of the most promising artists from the University of the Arts in London in 2012.

 Rajčević studied architecture in Serbia and Masters of Arts at the University of the Arts London, where she won the MA Award in 2012.
 That same year, she won the grand prize for her project "Animal - The Other Side of Evolution" at International Talent Support, in Trieste, Italy.
-Other awards include SEED Organization Award for Exceptional Talents by University of the Arts, London, UK, and Worth Project Grant by European Commission, Directorate-General for Enterprise and Industry in Belgium.
-She has been nominated for the Artist of the Year Award by Global British Awards in London, the UK and Outstanding Creation and Invention Prize by Biennale internationale du design de Saint-Étienne in France, where she presented her work in 2014.
+Other awards include SEED Organization Award for Exceptional Talents by University of the Arts, London, UK, and Worth Project Grant by the European Commission's Directorate-General for Enterprise and Industry in Belgium.
+She has been nominated for the Artist of the Year Award by Global 3DPrint Awards in London, and Outstanding Creation and Invention Prize by Biennale internationale du design de Saint-Étienne in France, where she presented her work in 2014.